Roger Connor

-Roger Connor (July 1, 1857 – January 4, 1931) was a 19th-century Major League Baseball (MLB) player.
+Roger Connor (July 1, 1857 – January 4, 1931) was an American 19th-century Major League Baseball (MLB) player.
 He played for several teams, but his longest tenure was in New York, where he was responsible for the New York Gothams becoming known as the Giants.
 He was the player whom Babe Ruth succeeded as the all-time career home run champion.
 Connor hit 138 home runs during his 18-year career, and his career home run record stood for 23 years after his retirement in 1897.
+He was one of just seven players with 2,000 hits when he retired.

 Connor owned and managed minor league baseball teams after his playing days.
 He was elected to the Baseball Hall of Fame by its Veterans Committee in 1976.
 Largely forgotten after his retirement, Connor was buried in an unmarked grave until a group of citizens raised money for a grave marker in 2001.

 Early life

 Connor was born in Waterbury, Connecticut.
 He was the son of Irish immigrants Mortimer Connor and Catherine Sullivan Connor.
 His father had arrived in the United States only five years before Roger's birth.
 The family lived in the Irish section of Waterbury, known as the Abrigador district, which was separated from the rest of the city by a large granite hill.
 Connor was the third of eleven children born to the family, though two did not survive childhood.
+His younger brother, Joe, also played in the majors over several seasons from 1895 to 1905.
 Connor left school around age 12 to work with his father at the local brass works.

 Connor entered professional baseball with the Waterbury Monitors of the Eastern League in 1876.
 Though he was left-handed, Connor was initially a third baseman; in early baseball, left-handed third basemen were more common than they are in modern baseball.
 In 1878 he would transfer to the minor league Holyoke Shamrocks, where he became known for hitting home runs across the field into the Connecticut River.
-This so-impressed Springfield baseball boss Bob Ferguson that he signed Connor onto the National League (NL) Troy Trojans when he bought them out in 1880.
+This so impressed Springfield baseball boss Bob Ferguson that he signed Connor onto the National League (NL) Troy Trojans when he bought them out in 1880.